 For those looking for a beverage the provides lots of APIGENIN, one possibility would be making your own parsley tea.
 (Just steep parsley in hot water for a few minutes, then strain and drink).
 (Don’t use boiling water, though, or you’ll destroy the apigenin.)

+I often start with a green drink made from celery and parsley.
 To increase the apigenin levels, I’ve also been adding a tablespoon of parsley to each bottle before drinking it.
-I also add in a little Redmond Real Salt to make it more palatable (and increase the healthy mineral content).
+I also add in a little Redmond Real Salt to increase the healthy mineral content.

 This is purely anecdotal, but as I was typing this I remembered that I had noticed years ago that I could remedy the effects of eating a high-sugar meal (such as a piece of cake or dish of ice cream) by eating a large amount of parsley right afterwards.